juliuspfadt/Bayesrel/README.md

 # Bayesrel

-The goal of Bayesrel is to provide popular single-test reliability coefficients in the Bayesian statistis framework.
+The goal of Bayesrel is to provide popular single-test reliability coefficients in the Bayesian statistics framework.
 These coefficients include alpha, lambda2, lambda6, the glb, and omega.

 ## Installation